Nasal spray drug related to ketamine approved by FDA to treat depression

 The U.S. Food and Drug Administration on Tuesday approved esketamine, an experimental nasal spray that delivers the active ingredients of the “club drug” ketamine, as a new treatment for severe depression.

 The Johnson & Johnson nasal spray is a variation of the anesthetic ketamine — a pain reliever that was widely abused as a street drug, Special K, in the 1980s and 1990s.
-The new drug is especially effective in patients who have not benefited from at least two different therapies, also known as treatment-resistant depression, the FDA said.
+The newly approved drug by the FDA is the first major depression treatment to reach the U.S. market in decades.
+It is especially effective in patients who have not benefited from at least two different therapies, also known as treatment-resistant depression, the FDA said.

 “There has been a long-standing need for additional effective treatments for treatment-resistant depression, a serious and life-threatening condition,” Dr. Tiffany Farchione, acting director of the Division of Psychiatry Products in the FDA's Center for Drug Evaluation and Research, said in a statement Tuesday.

-Intravenous infusions of ketamine have been shown to help people with severe depression who experience suicidal thoughts, but patients are required to see a provider for treatment.
+Intravenous infusions of ketamine have been shown to help people with severe depression who experience suicidal thoughts, but the laborious process to administer the medication could be frustrating to patients.
 Experts believe that the FDA approval of a quick-acting, easy-to-use spray treatmentis a pivotal moment in the history of mental health therapy.

 “This offers an extremely important, new treatment for people suffering with treatment-resistant depression,” Dr. Gerard Sanacora, professor of psychiatry at Yale University and director of the Yale Depression Research Program, told NBC News.
 “We know that if you don’t respond to the first two standard classes of antidepressants, the chances of you responding to a third or fourth reduces significantly, so this drug which has a completely different mechanism of action is particularly effective for those who have no standard treatment.”